zorael/lu/README.md

 #### [`deltastrings.d`](source/lu/deltastrings.d)

-Expressing the difference between two instances of a struct or class of the same type, as either assignment statements or assert statements.
+Expressing the difference between two instances of a struct or class of the same type, as a D code string of either assignment statements or assert statement.
 The output is written to an output range.

 ```d
 Appender!(char[]) sink;  // or any other output range